defcore/delphi-RestClient/README.md

 ## Open questions

-* Is there a way of doing something similar of the interceptor instead of using Spring.
+* Is there a way of doing something similar then the interceptor instead of using Spring.
 * Is it possible to use only the interface or the object declaration without a implementation.
 Beacause it is to much boilerplate code.
 * Maybe use delphi default client objects instead wirl client